 The coconut water prescription is appropriate for my Ayurvedic constitution called Pitta, or full of fire, during the summer heat and may not be appropriate for everyone who suffers with migraines.

-Second, my Doctor of Traditional Chinese medicine, has prescribed me to eat a slice of watermelon twice a day to keep cool during summer heat.
+Second, my former Doctor of Traditional Chinese medicine, has prescribed me to eat a slice of watermelon twice a day to keep cool during summer heat.
 She said “I can either prescribe you the Chinese herbs containing watermelon or you can just eat watermelon twice a day.”

 I love watermelon, so I have been enjoying one slice in the morning and one slice in the evening during the peak heat of the summer, along with a cup of coconut water once a day.